lauguma/GWideCodeML/README.md

 ## Description

-GWideCodeML is a pipeline written in Python useful for testing evolutionary hypothesis (branch-site model) at genome-wide level.
+GWideCodeML is a pipeline written in Python useful for testing evolutionary hypothesis at genome-wide level.

 For more information please visit https://github.com/lauguma/GWideCodeML/wiki